 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-When you purchase a bond, you effectively are lending a company or a government money.
-The bond issuer is the borrower.
-It agrees to pay whoever holds the bond interest on a regular basis, and then to return the principal on the loan when the bond matures.
+When you purchase a bond, you’re effectively lending money to the company or government issuing the bond.
+In return, the issuer pays interest on a regular basis and then returns the principal on the loan when the bond matures.
 This can make bonds attractive for people looking for a relatively stable investment.

 “Unlike a stock where you’re not sure of future cash flows of the company, with bonds you know exactly what they’re going to be,” says advisor Rick Ferri of Portfolio Solutions.
 “The only risk is that the issuer ends up defaulting and doesn’t pay the debt.”
 The flip side of bonds’ low risk is that they have less potential than stocks for high returns.

 Many bonds today are callable, which means that the bond issuer can call a bond back from an investor before it matures.
 This allows the issuer to pay off the bond when interest rates are low.
 Because they can be called back at any time, callable bonds are riskier for investors.
 To make up for this risk, they usually come with a higher annual return rate.